How to apply for LL.M. study at the University of Georgia School of Law

 May 31 Final application deadline

-To be considered for admission to Georgia Law, make sure you have submitted the following documents with your LL.M. application at LSAC:
+To be considered for admission to the University of Georgia School of Law, make sure you have submitted the following documents with your LL.M. application at LSAC:

 - Application fee of $50